 Consider the type of house that you are investing in.
-The larger the house, the most costly a new central heating system will be.
+The larger the house, the more costly a new central heating system will be.
 Newly built houses tend to be incredibly more energy efficient and can save the extra costs of insulation etc.

-Make sure that the boiler is A rated and is the correct type for your home.
+Make sure that the boiler is A-rated and is the correct type for your home.
 It will also be fundamental to ensure that the radiators are the correct BTU.

 Make sure that there is no way that heat can easily leave your home.
-Ensure that your pipes and any cracks are sealed as well as checking key holes and possible gaps between floorboards or skirting boards.
+Ensure that your pipes and any cracks are sealed, as well as checking key holes and possible gaps between floorboards or skirting boards.

 Insulation is key to maintaining the heat of your home long term.
-Both your loft and the pipers within your walls can benefit from proper insulation as a house can lose a third of its heating through walls and 25% through an uninsulated roof.
+Both your loft and the pipes within your walls can benefit from proper insulation as a house can lose a third of its heating through walls, and 25% through an uninsulated roof.

 Smart thermostats will also allow you to save money by scheduling when you need heat on and off, to prevent unnecessary waste.
 Smart learning thermostats can memorise your daily patterns and adapt to when you need your heating higher or lower throughout the day.